 In today’s episode of the Pioneering Today Podcast (episode #310), I’m sitting down with Lisa Steele who has long been my mentor for all things pertaining to raising backyard chickens.

 Lisa is an author, 5th generation chicken keeper, master gardener, “coop-to-kitchen” cook, and host of the award winning TV show “Welcome to My Farm”.
-Lisa has made appearances on earlier Pioneering Today Podcasts to teach us how to raise chickens like the pioneers, using chickens in the garden, and how to raise ducks for eggs (and this follow up post on raising ducks for eggs).
+Lisa has made appearances on earlier Pioneering Today Podcasts to teach us about using chickens in the garden and how to raise ducks for eggs.

 Lisa is also working on a new egg cookbook publishing 02/15/2022.
 In the meantime, you can find her blog, TV show, and other books at fresheggsdaily.com.